brikis98/yevgeniy-brikman-homepage/_posts/2011-07-23-obsessed-with-lists-how-i-organize-my.md

 necessary features as the competition draws closer.
 1. **Long term notes**: if I have notes that I need to reference for more than a few days, pen &amp; paper no longer suffice.
-I transfer them into a google doc, paying the penalty of time, but gaining the assurance that I'll always be able to find the notes when I need them.
+I transfer them into a Google doc, paying the penalty of time, but gaining the assurance that I'll always be able to find the notes when I need them.
 1. **Workout schedule**: I take workouts from the [Crossfit mainsite](http://crossfit.com/), [Crossfit